Lamington Cake – Keke Kōpungapunga Kokonati

 The Cream – Te Kirīmi

-- Add the kirīmi (cream), marscapone, wanira (vanilla) and puehu huka (icing sugar) in a large bowl and whip until you get a smooth, stiff cream.
+- Add the kirīmi (cream), marscapone, wanira (vanilla) and puehu huka (icing sugar) to a large bowl.
+Whip until you get a smooth, stiff cream.
 Go to my stable whipped cream recipe if you want to see a video reference.

 Cake Assembly – Te Mahi Whakarite Keke